shawnmgoulet/teachosm-for-school/Modules/Module8-MappingAgriculturalandRuralLandUseOSMMapFeatures.md

 4. If necessary, demonstrate to students how they will use overpass turbo, id Editor and/or the TeachOSM Tasking Manager to map these features.
 Show examples of these, features and how each open mapping tool would be used to accomplish editing within the area(s) you wish to contribute.

 **NOTE:**  If students need a refresher on these tools, please point them to a previous module (e.g. Module 7) where they are covered for them to either begin using or refresh themselves with the tool.

 * * *

-# Student Assignment
+## **Student Assignment**

-*If not already done, students must complete the ***_[learnOSM | Getting Starte_**d](http://learnosm.org/en/beginner/start-osm/)* exercises and make their first contributions to the OSM within the High School's municipality prior to starting this exercise.*
+*If not already done, students must complete the *_[learnOSM | Getting Started](http://learnosm.org/en/beginner/start-osm/)_ exercises and make their first contributions to the OSM within the High School's municipality prior to starting this exercise.

 *With the above, students should have already made their first entry into their journal.*

-*Students must continue to contribute to their student journal to describe with text and screenshots of their contributions, issues, questions, etc. when making contributions to OSM.  *
+*Students must continue to contribute to their student journal to describe with text and screenshots of their contributions, issues, questions, etc. when making contributions to OSM.*

 *Teachers will create a folder for journals and ask students to save their journals to the folder. (e.g. Google Drive folder or some other place where all have access)*